PANIC DISORDER AND OUR FAITH IN GOD

 What is panic disorder?

-Criteria to diagnose panic disorder includes experiencing recurring, unexpected panic attacks, with one or more attacks followed by at least 1 month of fear of experiencing another panic attack, or exhibiting significant maladapted behavior related to the attacks.
+Someone may have a panic disorder if they experience recurring, unexpected panic attacks with one or more attacks followed by at least one month of fear of experiencing another one.
+They may exhibit significant, maladapted behavior related to the attacks.

 What is a panic attack?

-A sudden episode of intense fear that triggers an intense reaction when there is no real danger or apparent cause.
-The intense fear or discomfort can reach a peak within a minute, within 10 minutes.
+A panic attack is a sudden episode of intense fear that triggers an intense reaction when there is no real danger or apparent cause.
 Panic attacks can be very frightening – you might feel like you’re losing control, having a heart attack, or even dying.

-Many people who’ve experienced these types of attacks may go to the Emergency Room.
-When all cardiac or other medical causes are ruled out, the emergency room doctor will tell you “you’ve had a panic attack.”
+Many people who have experienced these types of attacks may go to the Emergency Room.
+When all cardiac or other medical causes are ruled out, the emergency room doctor will tell you that you’ve had a panic attack.

 Symptoms of a Panic Attack